Where to Go Fly Fishing in Washington in the Month of June

 Puget Sound Saltwater

 For cutthroat, use baitfish patterns fished on an intermediate sinking line with a 5- to 6-weight rod.
 Our new favorite line for Puget Sound beaches is the SA SONAR Titan Full Intermediate line.
 Try Manchester State Park, Meadowdale Beach, Olalla, or Penrose Point State Park for good cutthroat water.
-Next month, we'll talk about some good beaches for pinks as those fish get closer to showing up.

 Another saltwater option is on the unique side of things for a fly angler but a lot of fun.
 Lingcod season is open thru June 15th and these fish take flies quite well.
 Anglers will need a heavy rod, preferably in the 10-weight to 12-weight range, but an 8-weight will get you out there.
 Fishing the fastest sinking lines on the market is important because you will need to fish 20- to 40-feet deep and close to the bottom.
 Flies don't seem to matter too much but they should be big.
 Like, as big as you can cast.
 Also, some kind of boat, kayak, or even a paddle board will be necessary to get into the action.